BabylonJS/Documentation/content/How_To/GUI/Gui.md

 You can also not define the unit (In this case the default unit will be used): `control.width = 0.5` (which is equivalent to `control.width = "50%"`)

-Here is an example of how to use positions and sizes: <Playground id="#XCPP9Y#14" title="Positions and Sizes Example" description="Simple example demonstrating gui positions and sizes." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI8.jpg"/>
+Here is an example of how to use positions and sizes: <Playground id="#XCPP9Y#14" title="Positions and Sizes Example" description="Simple example demonstrating gui positions and sizes." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI8.jpg" isMain={true} category="GUI"/>

 ### Tracking positions